Skip to main content

 B. Agent action logging

-Agentic AI systems require specialized logging that captures the full chain of reasoning and action.
+Agentic AI systems require specialized logging that captures the full reasoning-to-action chain.

 State transition logging.
-Record changes to agent state — memory updates, context modifications, permission changes — that persist across interactions.
-The MINJA memory injection demonstrated how adversarial interactions can corrupt agent memory; state logging enables detection and forensic analysis.
+Record changes to agent state — memory updates, context modifications, permission changes.

 C. Compliance and accountability infrastructure

 Retention policies.
-Define how long audit logs are retained based on regulatory requirements (GDPR data retention, financial services record-keeping, healthcare records), organizational needs (model improvement, incident investigation), and storage constraints.
-Retention periods for AI audit logs should align with the decision impact period — how long the AI decision could affect the individual.
+Align retention with regulatory requirements (GDPR, financial record-keeping, healthcare), organizational needs, and the decision impact period — how long the AI decision could affect the individual.

 Access controls.
-Audit logs may contain sensitive data (inputs that include personal information, outputs that reveal model behavior).
-Implement access controls that limit log access to authorized personnel (auditors, investigators, compliance teams) while preventing the logs themselves from becoming a privacy risk.
+Logs may contain sensitive data (inputs with PII, outputs revealing model behavior).
+Limit access to authorized personnel while preventing logs from becoming a privacy risk.

 Queryability.
-Audit logs must support efficient querying: retrieve all decisions affecting a specific individual (GDPR data subject requests), retrieve all decisions by a specific model version (post-incident investigation), identify patterns across decisions (bias monitoring, drift detection).
+Support efficient retrieval: all decisions affecting a specific individual (GDPR subject requests), all decisions by a model version (post-incident), patterns across decisions (bias monitoring, drift detection).

 Limitations